Penguin-Guru/WallpaperChanger/README.md

 When looking for images on the file system, the default path is: "$XDG_DATA_HOME/wallpapers/".
 The program will complain if any entries in the database point outside of that path.
 Symlinks to files are always followed and symlinks to directories can be followed if requested.

 Verbosity is configurable.
+See output of `--help` for usage.

 A config file is supported if useful.
 By default, the file should be "$XDG_CONFIG_HOME/wallpaper-changer.conf".
-It is read line by line.
-Each line should contain the following elements (from left to right):
+It is read line by line from top to bottom and left to right.
+Each line should contain the following elements in order:
 1. A long-form parameter key (without the hyphens).
-2. An equals symbol (delimiter).
+2. A key/value delimiter, which may be either a colon, an equals symbol, or whitespace.
-3. A space separated list of values, read from left to right.
+3. A list of values, read from left to right, each separated by a comma, a semicolon, or whitespace.

 ## How to use it: